ctresc/epfl-dataviz-realestatemap/README.md

 ## Implementation <a name="Implementation"/>

 *Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements.*

+In this part we will describe the route that lead us to the final solution - step-by-step.

+We have started with US county outline in the TopoJson format.
+We need to convert this to SVG for visualization purposes.
+FOr that we decided to use topojson-svg tool that is parto of topojson library.
+However, as topojson-svg hasn't been ported yet to the newest version of the library we had to use the old one - INSERT.VERSION.HERE in particular.

+Once we had the svg we have used three.js library to extrude it into columns.
+We have drawn inspiration from example found at FILL.IN.ADDRESS.
+However, there were problems with triangulation resulting in holes in the columns.
+After quite some investigation, the problem was solved by using not yet officially released version of three.js - technically, a 5-days-old nightly build.

+Afterwards, we have added legend based on the example found at FILL.IN.ADDRESS.
+This was not without problems either - the legend title and tick labels were missing.
+After, some investigaion, we have found out that unlike ticks, the tick lbels and title do not change their size according to the legend automatically.
+Thus, we had to make up for this missing library feature manually.

+Then, we have followed this example to find out how to make part of scene moveable and part of scene static.
+We need this as we di not want the legend to rotate with the mape and to be affect by zoom or pan.

 ## Evaluation <a name="Evaluation"/>